JuliaData/DataFrames.jl/docs/src/lib/metadata.md

 * trying to add key-value pair such that in the parent data frame already mapping for key exists with `:none` style throws an error.

+DataFrames.jl is designed to be able to take advantage of the fact that there is no metadata in a data frame.
+Therefore if you need maximum performance of operations that do not rely on metadata use `emptymetadata!` and `emptycolmetadata!` functions on a `DataFrame` you work with.

+Processing metadata for `SubDataFrame` and `DataFrameRow` has more overhead than for other types defined in DataFrames.jl that support metadata, because they have a more complex logic of handling it (they support only `:note` metadata, which means that other metadata needs to be filtered-out).

 ## Examples

 Here is a simple example how you can work with metadata in DataFrames.jl: